Light Keepers Program

 DeTour Reef Light

-In January 1998, the DeTour Reef Light Preservation Society was born by a handful of dedicated and passionate local citizens to restore and preserve this historic maritime monument for people to enjoy in perpetuity.
+In January 1998, the DeTour Reef Light Preservation Society (DRLPS) was born by a handful of dedicated and passionate local citizens to restore and preserve this historic maritime monument for people to enjoy in perpetuity.

 Please visit our website.